ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

    ibmcloud is target --gen 2
    ```
    {:pre}
 1. In VPC an SSH key is used for administrator access to a VSI instead of a password.
-Create an SSH Key by running the following command and accepting the defaults when prompted.
+Create an SSH Key by running the following command and accept the defaults when prompted.
 For more information on SSH keys, see the docs [SSH Keys](https://{DomainName}/docs/vpc?topic=vpc-ssh-keys).
    ```sh
    ssh-keygen -t rsa -b 4096
    ```